RealTadango/FrSky/LView/README.md

  - Enter: Change the mode: Cursor, Zoom, Scroll
  - Rtn: Return to the previous step

-After starting a log file mus tbe selected.
+After starting a log file must be selected.
 The script only shows the log files from the last 100 days for the current model.
 If you want to view a log from another model you have to select that model first in OpenTX.
-Below the log file is an choice for speed:
+Below the log file is a choice for speed:
  - Accurate: Reads every line from the logfile to check if a session has ended or started.
  - Fast: This mode reads every 5th line from the logfile.
 This is faster but you might loose 5 lines in the beginning or end of the session.
- - Use index: If you have read the logfile before a session index is availabe and the log file is not analysed again.
+ - Use index: If you have read the logfile before, a session index is availabe and the log file is not analysed again.
 If you have added a new session to a current logfile you must choose one of the other options to index it again.

 After the logfile has been analysed a session must be selected.
 Below the selected session the start time and duration is shown.
 Below the sessions up to 4 variables can be selected from the log file.
 Date and time are not available.
 The value must be a number to be able to be displayed in the graph.
 The folowing speed modes can be selected:
  - Accurate: Reads every value from the session